libbpf/bpfvv/README.md

 https://libbpf.github.io/bpfvv/

-BPF Verifier Visualizer is a tool for analysis of Linux Kernel BPF verifier log.
+BPF Verifier Visualizer is a tool to analyze Linux Kernel BPF verifier logs.

-The tools aims to help BPF programmers with debugging verification failures.
+The goal of bpfvv is to help BPF programmers debug verification failures.

 The user can load a text file, and the app will attempt to parse it as a verifier log.
 Successfully parsed lines produce a state which is then visualized in the UI.
 You can think of this as a primitive debugger UI, except it interprets a log and not a runtime state of a program.